 The apostle Paul tell us us those considered saved will be resurrected at the return of Christ (1Thessalonians 4:16).
 This, however, does not tell us what happens to the vast multitude of humans who were 'waiting' yet died in this life.
 The book of Revelation, verse 5 of chapter 20, reveals that there is a second resurrection of the dead!

 Those who were in a state of 'waiting' during their initial physical existence will not live again until after Jesus' 1,000 year reign on earth.
 It is then, during God's second resurrection, that the vast majority of humanity will live a second time in the flesh and given a full chance at salvation!

 Dry bones and salvation

-The GOOD NEWS is that God does offer a "second chance" for the countless billions of humans who, in this life, never understood the gospel and were never converted!
-In his wisdom he has set aside a time, in the near future, where he will resurrect back to a physical life the vast majority of humanity.
-It is at that time that he will open up their minds to comprehend his truth, repent, receive his Holy Spirit, and have a FULL opportunity at salvation.
+The good news is that God does offer a "second chance," of sorts, for the countless billions of humans who, in this life, never understood the gospel and were never converted!
+In his wisdom he has set aside a time where he will resurrect back to a physical life the vast majority of humanity.
+It is at that time that he will open up their minds to comprehend his truth, repent and have a full chance at salvation.